Hydrangea from beads in a step-by-step master class (photo and video)

 In the photo we see how the finished product will look like.

-We begin the weaving with petals.
-The scheme of their creation is quite simple, if it is not clear, then you can use the video, where everything is shown in great detail.
+We start weaving with petals.
+The scheme for their creation is quite simple, but if it is not clear, you can use the video, where everything is shown in great detail.

-Hydrangea from beads is not only goodA way to decorate the interior, it is also an excellent gift, because it will store the warmth of your hands and give positive energy to the person to whom you will present it as a gift.
+Beaded hydrangea is not only a gooda way to decorate the interior, it is also a great gift, because it will keep the warmth of your hands and give positive energy to the person you give it to as a gift.

 Video: Learn to weave a blue hydrangea from beads